insanum/sncli/docs/cl-usage.rst

 .. option:: -k <key>
 .. option:: --key=<key>

-	Idenifies a note by it's key.
+    Idenifies a note by its key.

 -----